Stratified noncommutative geometry: Stratified noncommutative geometry

 \subsection{Closed subcategories}

 In this subsection, we study some basic properties of closed subcategories (a.k.a. closed noncommutative substacks).

-\begin{definition} For simplicity, here we use the term \bit{closed subcategory} of $\cX$ in place of the term ``closed noncommutative substack'' of $\cX$ (in the sense of \Cref{defn.closed.nc.substack.intro}).
+\begin{definition} For simplicity, here we use the term \bit{closed subcategory} of $\cX$ in place of the term ``closed noncommutative substack'' of $\cX$ (\Cref{defn.closed.nc.substack.intro}).
 We write $\Cls_\cX$ for the poset of closed subcategories of $\cX$ ordered by inclusion. \end{definition}

 \begin{example} Given a set $\{ K_s \in \cX^\omega \}_{s \in S}$ of compact objects of $\cX$, the full stable subcategory that they generate under colimits is a closed subcategory of $\cX$: the restricted Yoneda embedding commutes with filtered colimits, and hence admits a further right adjoint. \end{example}